 Dr Denis Lanzanova

-Education and Knowledge Function, Scientific Officer
+Research and Education Function, Scientific Officer

 Denis Lanzanova holds a PhD in Economics from the Toulouse School of Economics.
 He specializes in environmental and natural resources economics with a particular emphasis on valuation of freshwater ecosystem services, decision analysis and the water-food-energy nexus.
 Before joining the Geneva Water Hub, he worked as a scientific project officer at the Joint Research Centre (European Commission) and as a senior researcher at the Centre for Development Research (ZEF) at the University of Bonn.
 Access full biography on the dedicated University of Geneva webpage.